-- (i) we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - (ii) proper books of account have been kept by the group, so far as appears from our examination of those books; and - (iii) the company's statement of financial position and statement of comprehensive income are in agreement with the books of account.
+- i) we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - ii) in our opinion proper books of account have been kept by the company, so far as appears from our examination of those books; and - iii) the company's statement of financial position and statement of comprehensive income are in agreement with the books of account.

-The engagement partner responsible for the audit resulting in this independent auditor's report is CPA Joy V Bhatt - P/No. 992.
+The engagement partner responsible for the audit resulting in this independent auditor's report is CPA Joy V. Bhatt -Practicing certificate No. P992.